Bright Ideas To Manage Your Money

 Aim Smaller

 Choose a smaller car or a smaller house.
-Saving on fuel, insurance, rent, and water can help you save money.
+Saving on fuel, insurance, rent or mortgage, and water can help you save money.

 Use Different Savings Accounts